Menci/pipeline-tester/README.md

 Total Valid lines: Mars: 385 vs mine: 3754
 ```

 If a test fails, it will exit with a error message.
-The you should check `mars-registers.txt` and `mine-registers.txt`.
+You should check the outputs according to the error message, for example, check `mine-registers.txt` and `mars-registers.txt`.
 The first is the correct registers write operations and the second is what you did.

 ```bash
 vimdiff mine-registers.txt mars-registers.txt